ISibboI/evalexpr/README.md

 With `serde`, expressions can be integrated into arbitrarily complex data.

-The crate also implements `Serialize` and `Deserialize` for the `HashMapContext`.
-But note that only the variables get serialized, not the functions.
+The crate also implements `Serialize` and `Deserialize` for the `HashMapContext`, but note that only the variables get (de)serialized, not the functions.

 ## License